Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/Embedded_IOB_inside_RM/readme.md

 ## Introduction

-This design demonstrates the methodology to adopt in Vivado IPI based DFX flow to instantiate Input/Output Buffers inside the reconfigurable partition.
+This design demonstrates the methodology to adopt in an AMD Vivado&trade; IPI based DFX flow to instantiate Input/Output Buffers inside the reconfigurable partition.
 In the DFX flow, if a reconfigurable pblock includes an IO bank, the corresponding IO buffers must be located logically inside the corresponding reconfigurable module hieararchy.
 By default, Vivado flow infers IOBs at the top level.
 This tutorial demonstrates the method using Utility Buffer IP in IPI to instantiate IOBs inside the reconfigurable module.

 This tutorial demoes the following :
 1. Instantiation of IOBs inside a reconfigurable module block design using the Utility Buffer IP.